WOUAF: Weight Modulation for User Attribution and Fingerprinting in Text-to-Image Diffusion Models: Experiments

-Finally, we compared our methodology with three variants based on the specific layers chosen for weight-modulation implementation.
-The first variant (Ours-conv.) applied the modulation solely to the convolutional layers in $\mathcal{D}$, reflecting the original proposal for weight modulation~\citep{karras2019analyzing}.
-The second variant (Ours-all) implemented weight modulation across all layers in $\mathcal{D}$, encompassing self-attention and convolution layers.
-The last variant applied weight modulation to both the diffusion model $\epsilon_\theta$ and decoder $\mathcal{D}$, similar to the GAN-based method~\citep{yu2020responsible}.
-The reasons for not utilizing this variant throughout all experiments are elaborated upon in Section~\ref{sec:benefit_of_only_decoder}.
+\textbf{Models.} For evaluating our methodology, we benchmark against two established baseline methods: DAG~\cite{kim2020decentralized} and Stable Signature~\cite{stable_signature}.
+Both these methods, conceptualized from the model distributor's standpoint, incorporate fine-tuning for model fingerprinting.
+To ensure a fair comparison, we retrain the Stable Signature method within our training settings by replacing its post-processing scheme.
+Additionally, we evaluate our method against three distinct variants based on the specific layers chosen for weight modulation implementation.
+The first variant, WOUAF-conv, applies modulation to only the convolutional layers in $\mathcal{D}$.
+In contrast, WOUAF-all extends this approach across all layers of $\mathcal{D}$, covering both self-attention and convolution layers.
+The final variant implements weight modulation in both the diffusion model $\epsilon_\theta$ and the decoder $\mathcal{D}$, mirroring the approach used in GAN-based methods~\citep{yu2020responsible}.
+Further details on why this variant is not used in our experiments are discussed in~\cref{sec:benefit_of_only_decoder}.